Mirantis/mcc-on-equinix-terraform-templates/README.md

 3. Create the `terraform.tfvars` file with all required variables declared in `vars.tf`.

-   * Specify the amount of VLANs required for Container Cloud as `vlans_amount`.
+   * Specify the amount of VLANs required for Container Cloud as `vlans_amount` in each `metro`.
 If `deploy_seed` is set to `true`, one of VLANs will be automatically scoped as the management/regional one, and the bootstrap node will be placed on that VLAN.
    * Use the `terraform plan` command to output help messages for each required variable.